 In this article, we focus on a different aspect of recruiting that has become more prominent in recent years: the transfer market.

 The transfer portal has become the Wild Wild West, and this year it’s only going to be crazier with the “free year” due to COVID.
-Despite PC’s season just coming to a close the staff is already after players who have entered the portal.
-In fact they started gauging interest in one player even before they tipped off with DePaul.
-Let’s take a look at who the three players PC has reached out to and what they can bring the program.
+Let’s take a look at who PC has reached out to and their status with the recruit.

 Zack Bryant – Georgia Southern